-A modern synthesis laboratory adequately equipped with modern technologies and lab equipment to develop interface active ingredients and materials.
+The modern synthesis laboratory is adequately equipped with modern technologies and lab equipment to develop interface active ingredients and materials.

 Home to a series of pilot-scale equipment, this laboratory makes it possible to create interface active material on a semi-industrial scale.
 A chemical reactor plant and several different separation techniques, including short-path distillation columns, are also available.

 The laboratory works with the physical manufacture of ingredients on a semi-industrial scale.
 Among other things, the laboratory features equipment and techniques for spray crystallization and drying, extrusion, grinding, emulsification etc.